ai2cm/fv3gfs-wrapper/README.md

 built, taking up quite a lot of time.
 On subsequent builds, these may be retrieved from cached images, if you allow caching on your system.

+The ESMF and FMS images can instead be retrieved from docker if you build with the flag `BUILD_FROM_INTERMEDIATE=y make build-docker`.
+This can greatly decrease build time.

 On a host, the package can be built using `make build`, and then installed in development mode with `pip install -e .`.